Skip to main content

 The PeeringRule CRD can be broken down into two parts:

 1. The FILTER is used as the target, as network fabrics come into existence and are filtered through the rules for a match.
-This lets platform administrators target the networks by stage, cloud vendor, custom label, or private cluster support.
+This lets platform administrators target the networks by [stage]/wayfinder/admin/stages/stages-overview, cloud vendor, custom label, or private cluster support.

 ---